911 Basics: Responding to a Heart Attack

 are and that someone is having a heart attack.
 Don't hang up until you're told to

-You should not drive, or let someone else who is having symptoms drive, to the hospital.
+Don't let someone who is having symptoms drive themselves to the hospital.
+If you

 While waiting for emergency help to arrive